Dress Code at XP & XPE

 Daily work within school

-For a normal day within school, we do not think it appropriate for students to wear:
+For a normal day within school, we do not think it appropriate or recommend that students wear:

-This is not intended as an exhaustive list, but as examples to illustrate how to dress appropriately.
+This is not intended as an exhaustive list, but examples to illustrate how to dress appropriately.

-In line with our dress-code, we expect students to arrive to PE lessons with a change of kit which is appropriate for the activity.
+In line with our dress code, we expect students to arrive at PE lessons with a change of kit which is appropriate for the activity and all accessories removed.
 As a guideline we recommend the following:

 - Tracksuit (top and trousers for use in winter)